 Experts at John Hopkins University found that PMS can cause sleep disturbances.
 Moreover, having too few hours of sleep made the pain worse.

 Cravings during PMS are no joke.
-You can probably eat a lot of foods during the whole day that makes you feel bloated.
+You can probably eat a lot of foods for the whole day that makes you feel bloated.
 The best prevention is to stay ahead of your hunger.

 Scramble one whole egg with two whites, a half cup of cottage cheese and two ounces of turkey.
 This food for PMS cravings should help fight off any cravings because you will be so full of it’s satisfying and nutrient-dense deliciousness.